Sube y baja: Plot

 The real Jorge Maciel arrives at the hotel and finds out about Cantinflas' usurpation by reading an announcement of "his" competition in a boat race.
 Despite his companion's demand he decides not to unmask Cantinflas because he wants to know who he is and what he wants.
 He stays with a false name and keeps an eye on the man all the time without being noticed.

-In the end, Lucy, very much in love with the fake Maciel, proposes that they live together far away.
+In the end, Lucy, very much in love with the fake Jorge Maciel, proposes that they live together far away.
 Shortly afterwards, in a costume party done in Maciel's honor the real Maciel reveals himself to Cantinflas and asks for an explanation.
 After stating the whole purpose of his visit he explains that upon meeting Lucy and falling in love with her, he decided to impersonate him to maintain that love since he was unable to tell her the truth.
 Maciel promises not to tell her anything and forgives him for everything.
 However, Lucy's friend discovers it all by hearing their conversation in secret.

-The next morning, Lucy learns that the fake Maciel left the hotel at dawn without telling her anything, and her friend who discovered who he is offers to take her to meet up with "Jorge".
+The next morning, Lucy learns that the fake Maciel left the hotel at dawn without telling her anything, and her friend who discovered who he is offers to take her to meet up with the same Maciel.
 Cantinflas returns to the sporting goods store and Don Gaspar, furious about failing the mission he entrusted to him, returns him to his elevator operator post to pay back the 100000 pesos spent on the trip; however, afterwards Jorge Maciel voluntarily appears at the store and presents himself to Don Gaspar to tell him that he will sign the document, only in return for the happiness of the person sent to achieve that purpose.

 Lucy and her friend arrive at the sporting goods store, and seeing that her hero was nothing more than an elevator operator, she leaves very angry and disappointed.
 Just as Cantinflas is about to leave heartbroken Señor Robalo arrives to tell him Don Gaspar wants to talk to him.
 Don Gaspar appoints him general manager of the store for having managed to sign the contract with Jorge Maciel.
 In the end, Cantinflas, now general manager of the store, meets Lucy again and both reconcile.